libp2p/go-libp2p-daemon/specs/CONTROL.md

 ```

 After writing the `StreamInfo` message, the daemon will once again begin piping
-data from the stream to the multi-address and vice-versa.
+data from the stream to the socket and vice-versa.